tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/Supplemental/Awesome_README_Guide.md

 ## License

-Be sure to include in this section the license that you use to distribute your project.
+When you share a project on a repository, especially a public one, it's important to choose the right license to specify others what they can and can not do with your source code and files.
+Use this section to include the licence you want to use.

 ```

+If you are not sure about what license you may use for your project, you can use the [choosealicense.com](https://choosealicense.com/) website to decide which license fits your interest.

+For projects hosted in GitHub, you may read the ["Licensing a repository" article on the GitHub help](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) to understand the implications of not choosing a license for your project.

-If you are creating a repository to share a report or writing document, you may want to omit the installation guide, examples, and usage sections, but not the reminder sections.
+If you are creating a repository to share a report or writing document, you may want to omit the technologies, installation guide, examples, and usage sections, but not the other sections.

 ## The README Files Maturity Model